 Although we adore the combination of rhubarb and strawberries, we have found one that may be even better: raspberries and rhubarb!

 A very moist quick bread best suited for breakfast or tea time.
-After baking, let loaf sit for 10 to 15 minutes before turning it out of the pan.
+After baking, let the loaf sit for 10 to 15 minutes before turning it out of the pan.
 Cool completely—preferably overnight—before slicing.

 These pack ‘n go rhubarb muffins will make your day a little brighter!